If you receive a "Site Not Secure" error message when accessing a Product or Page refer to this guide to ensure that your site is secure.

 http://

-is using HTTPhttps://
+is using HTTP -

 is using HTTPS

-This means when your website uses http://
+When your website displays http://

 in the URL instead of https://